PraveenPalkar18/Healthcare.github.io/README.md

  Project: Patient Symptom Analysis and Self Diagnosis

 1st Module: Ambiguous Symptom Entry
-Patients describe their symptoms using natural language, where the system processes partial or unclear inputs to identify possible symptoms using advanced matching algorithms (e.g., substring or KMP).
+Patients describe their symptoms using natural language, where the system processes partial or unclear inputs to identify possible symptoms using advanced matching algorithms (e.g., levenstindistance  or KMP).

 2nd Module: Limited Medical Awareness
-Based on the identified symptoms, the system asks targeted yes/no questions to narrow down possibilities and predict the most likely disease using decision analysis techniques.
+Based on the identified symptoms, the system asks targeted yes/no questions to narrow down possibilities and predict the most likely disease using decision analysis techniques.(Desicion tree)

 3rd Module: Shortest Path to Medical Facility
-Once a disease is identified, the system calculates the shortest path to the nearest medical facility using graph-based algorithms like Dijkstra's for quick access to care.
+Once a disease is identified, the system calculates the shortest path to the nearest medical facility using graph-based algorithms like Dijkstra's for quick access to care.(Steps of Dijkstra’s Algorithm)

 4th Module: Prescription and Precaution
-After confirming the disease, the system provides a tailored prescription, lifestyle precautions, and advice, ensuring the patient takes immediate steps for recovery.
+After confirming the disease, the system provides a tailored prescription, lifestyle precautions, and advice, ensuring the patient takes immediate steps for recovery.(Brute force string matching )

-# wastemanagement.github.io
+#.github.io

 ## Portfolio

-### Hello, Srujan Kapale 👋
+### Hello, Praveen Palkar 👋

 I am passionate about technology and problem-solving.
 Here's a glimpse of my work: